apache/nuttx/configs/stm32f4discovery/README.txt

 RGB LED Driver
 ==============

+Alan Carvalho de Assis has used the STM32F4-Discovery to drive an RGB LED using PWM output.
+The external RGB connected this way:

+   R = TIM1 CH1 on PE9
+   G = TIM2 CH2 on PA1
+   B = TIM3 CH3 on PB0

 The RGB LED driver that uses PWM to control the red, green, and blue color components can be enabled with the following configuratin settings: